Buster Howes: Military career

 Howes was commissioned into the Royal Marines in 1982.
 He became a troop commander in 42 Commando and had his first posting to Northern Ireland.
 After training as a Mountain Leader, he transferred to 45 Commando.
 He served in the Gulf War while on secondment to the United States Marine Corps.
 He served as a planner in the Rapid Reaction Force Operations Staff of United Nations Protection Force during the Bosnian War in 1995.

 Howes led 42 Commando during the 2003 invasion of Iraq, for which he was appointed an Officer of the Order of the British Empire.
 He became Chief Joint Coordination and Effects in Headquarters ISAF in Afghanistan in 2007, and Director of Naval Staff later that year.
 He went on to be commander of 3 Commando Brigade in April 2008, Head of Overseas Operations in the Ministry of Defence in 2009 and Commandant General Royal Marines in February 2010.
-He was Head of the British Defence Staff – US and Defence Attaché in Washington, D.C. from 2011 to 2015, and was appointed an Companion of the Order of the Bath in the 2013 Birthday Honours.
+He was Head of the British Defence Staff – US and Defence Attaché in Washington, D.C. from 2011 to 2015, and was appointed a Companion of the Order of the Bath in the 2013 Birthday Honours.